Skip to main content

 The plan helps to reduce construction costs and encourage faster development through:

-• reduced infrastructure charges
+• reduced or deferred infrastructure charges

 • new planning strategies